Efficient Online Reinforcement Learning with Offline Data

 \subsection{D4RL Locomotion}

 \paragraph{Full Results} Here we present the full results for D4RL Locomotion, including LayerNorm and baselines.
-We emphasize that these tasks are not necessarily a good use case for online learning with offline datasets as the tasks can be solved relatively quickly with purely online approaches, and there is no inherent difficulty regarding exploration.
+We emphasize that these tasks are not necessarily a good use case for online learning with offline datasets, as the tasks can be solved relatively quickly with purely online approaches, and there is no inherent difficulty regarding exploration.

-As we see, the impact of LayerNorm is not so clear cut in \cref{fig:locoablations}, however this is to be expected as online approaches already achieve strong results in this domain.
+The impact of LayerNorm is not so clear cut in \cref{fig:locoablations}; this is to be expected as online approaches already achieve strong results in this domain.
 Notably, we see strong performance compared to baselines in the medium-expert domains.

 We also test on the narrow Expert dataset, not tested by \citep{off2on}.
 In \cref{fig:locoexpert} we see LayerNorm can marginally help both sample efficiency, and asymptotic performance.